a black and white photo of the author, Bonnie Lyons, smiling big looking downward

 Bonnie Lyons is an American poet, writer, and retired professor.

-Bonnie Lyons has published eight books: Her first book (Henry Roth: the Man and His Work) was a groundbreaking study of the author.
+Bonnie Lyons just published her ninth book, Mirian Talks Back.
+Her first book (Henry Roth: the Man and His Work) was a groundbreaking study of the author.
 Passion and Craft, her second book (co-authored with Bill Oliver) contains literary interviews with thirteen fiction writers.
 In some cases, such as the interview with Gina Berriault, the interview is the only one the author ever gave.
 Subsequently many of these interviews have been anthologized in collections of interviews by individual writers.
 The next five books are collections of her poetry.
 Three of these (Hineni, Meanwhile, and So Far) are chapbooks; In Other Words and Bedrock are both full-length books of poems.
-Her most recent book, WOW: Wonderful Old Women, is a collection of interviews with remarkable San Antonio women over eighty years old.
+A recent book, WOW: Wonderful Old Women, is a collection of interviews with remarkable San Antonio women over eighty years old.
 She has recorded a CD (Miriam Talks Back and Other Voices from the Hebrew Scriptures) reading her own poetry.

 Bonnie has published more than sixty articles and literary interviews in a wide variety of scholarly journals like American Literature and literary magazines, including The Paris Review.
 She has an entry in Wikipedia.
 More than sixty of her poems have appeared in a wide variety of poetry journals.
 Her poetry has been anthologized in The Torah: A Women’s Commentary, Art at Our Doorstep, and Risk, Courage and Women.